-We, our customers, and our clients care about government financial performance benchmarking and the Citizens’ Wealth Framework, because government financial decisions directly affect the probability of debt, currency, and financial crises, which have a disproportionally large impact on society’s most disadvantaged.
+We, our customers, and our clients care about government financial performance benchmarking and the Citizens’ Wealth Framework (CWF), because government financial decisions directly affect the probability and consequences of debt, currency, and financial crises, which have a disproportionally large impact on society’s most financially vulnerable.

 JI-Analytics Citizens’ Wealth Framework (CWF) is both “a quantum leap in government financial performance management” and “the greatest advance in sovereign risk analysis”.